ztachip/ztachip/Documentation/pcore_programmer_guide.md

 ### 4.2 Memory layout

-Different classes defined within the same *.p file are overlayed in the same memory region.
+Different classes defined within the same *.p file are overlaid in the same memory region.

 Which means when you switch to using a different class, the current class variable values will be overwritten.